Ube Shrine: History

 The origins of Ube Jinja are unknown.
-Although there is no documentary evidence, it is believed that it began as the family shrine for the Ifubuki clan of Kofun period, who were the kuni no miyatsuko of Inaba, and who possessed sacred swords given to them by Emperor Seimu.
+Although there is no documentary evidence, it is believed that it began as the family shrine for the Ifubuki clan of the Kofun period, who were the kuni no miyatsuko of Inaba, and who possessed sacred Japanese swords given to them by Emperor Seimu.
 According to the Heian period Engishiki, during the reign of the legendary Emperor Nintoku, Takenouchi no Sukune, who was over 360 years old at the time, went missing in Kamekinzan on the hillside of Mt.
-Ube in Inaba Province.
-There are two monoliths behind the shrine which are part of a kofun said to be Takenouchi no Sukune's burial mound.
-The shrine is located near the site of the provincialcapital of Inaba, and there are many archaeological sites in the vicinity.
-In the Muromachi period, the shrine gradually lost its estates and fell into decline.
+Ube in Inaba.
+There are two monoliths behind the shrine, which are part of a kofun said to be Takenouchi no Sukune's burial mound.
+The shrine is located near the site of the kokufu (provincial capital) of Inaba, and numerous archaeological sites are in the vicinity.

+The shrine has been rebuilt repeatedly.
+During the Muromachi period, the shrine gradually lost its estates and declined.
 In 1581, when Toyotomi Hideyoshi attacked Tottori Castle, the shrine was reduced to ashes.
 It was reconstructed in 1633 with the assistance of Ikeda Mitsunaka, the daimyō of Tottori Domain under the Tokugawa shogunate.

-During the Meiji period era of State Shinto, the shrine was rated as a National shrine, 2nd rank (国幣中社, kokuhei-chūsha) under the Modern system of ranked Shinto Shrines The position of kannushi at the shrine has been a hereditary position of the Ifubuki clan since ancient times.
-The composer Akira Ifukube is the grandson of the 65th generation kannushi.
+During the Meiji era of State Shinto, the shrine was rated as a national shrine, 2nd rank The current shrine dates to 1898.
+The haiden of Ube Jinja is depicted on the 5-yen bank note in circulation from 1899 to 1934.

+The position of kannushi at the shrine has been a hereditary position of the Ifubuki clan since ancient times.
+The composer Akira Ifukube is the grandson of a 65th-generation kannushi.
-The shrine has been rebuilt frequently since it was founded, and the current main shrine was rebuilt in 1898.
-The Haiden of Ube Jinja is depicted on the 5-yen bank note in circulation from 1899 to 1934.

 The shrine is located a 20-minute walk from Tottori Station on the JR West San'in Main Line.